 When John Geier created the original paper and pencil DISC test, called the Personal Profile System, the test asked participants 28 forced-choice questions and provided three different graphs to show a person their Personality Style.

-Graph I was considered a person’s Public Self (Tony Robbins’ instrument called this the Adapted Style).
-Graph II was thought to be a person’s Natural Self (Tony Robbins’ instrument called this the Natural Style).
+Graph I was considered a person’s Public Self (Adapted Style).
+Graph II was thought to be a person’s Natural Self (Natural Style).
 Geir’s test had a third graph called Graph III.
 This graph was a combination of Graph I and II, and it showed a person’s ‘Overall DiSC Style‘.

 The common interpretation was that, when using a DISC model that includes two bar graphs or two line graphs, Graph I showed the world who we wanted to be, and Graph II was who we actually were (potentially because it showed our less desirable characteristics).

 Geier’s Personal Profile System was very successful.
 Many publishers copied this tool and interpretation.
-Tony Robbins’ tool uses this interpretation today.
+Tony Robbins tool also uses this interpretation today.

 Geier’s company went through a number of names and ownerships, and it is now owned by John Wiley & Sons (the publisher of Everything DiSC).